Metering Pumps are precision instruments used to feed accurately a predetermined volume of liquid into a process or system

 - pH adjustment: The majority of processes in plants operate best when the pH of the water used is neutral (pH-7).
 Specific volumes of acids, such as sulfuric acid, and caustics, such as sodium bisulfate, are dosed via metering pumps to lower or raise water pH, however it can be said that not all applications require a neutral pH.

-- Irrigation systems: Center pivot irrigation systems require the injection of nitrogen into the system as it pulls water from a pond, river, or local source.
+- Irrigation systems: Centre pivot irrigation systems require the injection of nitrogen into the system as it pulls water from a pond, river, or local source.
 The water is pulled from the source and sent onto the pivoting points where the water is applied to crops.
-Metering pumps are set up at the pivot point of the system.
+Dosing pumps are set up at the pivot point of the system.

-- Food & Beverages: Food processing plants may also use metering pumps to blend liquid ingredients or in the laboratory and they are even used in medical applications where accuracy is required.
+- Food & Beverages: Food processing plants may also use Dosing pumps to blend liquid ingredients or in the laboratory and they are even used in medical applications where accuracy is required.

 It can also be said that metering pumps are typically utilised in applications where high system pressure exists, corrosive, hazardous or high temperature fluids need to be handled and in the event of pumping viscous fluids or slurries.